impronen/enreach-helper/README.md

 1. **Download the Extension**

-   - Download the `enreach-helper.crx` file from the [releases page](https://github.com/impronen/enreach-helper/releases).
+   - Download the `enreach-helper.crx` file from the Git repository.

 2. **Load the Extension in Chrome**